panoslin/StreamHelper/README.md

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.

+> ⚠️ **LEGAL NOTICE**: By contributing to this project, you agree that your contributions will be used for educational and research purposes only.
+Contributors must not use this software for illegal activities.

 ### **Development Guidelines**
 - Follow Angular style guide
 - Use TypeScript strict mode